MSc (for non-business graduates)

 Modules are assessed by a combination of examinations and assignments.

-Minimum lower second class honours degree in a non-business field from a UK university or equivalent overseas qualification recognised by Loughborough University.
-The programme is not intended for business graduates.
+Minimum lower second class (2:2) honours degree in a non-business field from a UK university or equivalent overseas qualification recognised by Loughborough University.
+The programme is not intended for those with a business degree.

 If English is not your first language, please see our website for our English Language requirements.